awesome-pro/neon-website/content/docs/get-started-with-neon/signing-up.md

 ## Step 4 - View and modify data in the console

-Now that you have some data to play with, let's take a look at it on the **Tables** page in the Neon Console.
+Now that you have some data to play with, let's take a look at it on the **Tables** page in the Unique Console.
 The **Tables** page, powered by [Drizzle Studio](https://orm.drizzle.team/drizzle-studio/overview), provides a visual interface for exploring and modifying data directly from the console.
 The integration with Drizzle Studio provides the ability to add, update, and delete records, filter data, add or remove columns, drop or truncate tables, and export data in `.json` and `.csv` formats.

 ![Tables page Drizzle integration](/docs/relnotes/tables_page_drizzle.png)